CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

 At the invitation of the board, the past president may provide continuity by means of advice and historic background.

-8.3 The president and other directors shall be elected for a term of one year by the members present at the annual general meeting.
+8.3 Members of the Board of Directors, including the president, shall be elected for terms of two years by the members at the annual general meeting.
 Nominations may be made in advance and will also be accepted from the floor.
 Elections shall be by secret ballot.
 Members may cast one (1) vote for president and one (1) vote per candidate to a maximum of eight for directors.

 - For the position of president, the candidate with a simple majority of votes cast shall be elected.

-- For the remainder of the Board, candidates must receive a majority of votes cast in order to be elected.
-A maximum of eight candidates shall be elected to office.
+- For the remainder of the Board, the candidates receiving the most votes (up to a maximum of 8 candidates) shall be elected to office.

-- if at a special general meeting of members, a resolution is passed by two-thirds (2/3) of the members present at the meeting that he be removed from office; no board member shall be removed from office without the opportunity to be heard;
+- at a special general meeting of members, after the director has had an opportunity to be heard, a resolution is passed by two-thirds (2/3) of the members present at the meeting that the director be removed from office;

-- if a director has resigned his office by delivering a written resignation to the secretary of the corporation;
+- a director has resigned his office by delivering a written resignation to a member of the Executive Committee of the Association;

-- if he is found by a court to be of unsound mind;
+- a director is found by a court to be of unsound mind;

-- if he becomes bankrupt or suspends payment or compounds with his creditors;
+- a director becomes bankrupt or suspends payment or compounds with his creditors;

 8.6 If any vacancy occurs for any reason,